aaronrhim/CPSC210-Final-Project/README.md

 ## Project Description

 **What will the application do?**
-This application will allow users to input a k-D function and visualize gradient descent in a k-D space.
-They will also be able to modify the learning rate and a few other parameters.
+This application will allow users to input a k-D function and visualize a general gradient descent in a k-D space.

 **Who will use it?**
 - Mainly recruiters who are looking at my resume/project portfolio